webuild-consortium/webuild-github-policies/GITHUB_POLICIES_AND_GUIDELINES.md

 **Cross-Partner Review**
 The requirement that pull requests be reviewed by another partner (not just another person from the same organization) is particularly important.
 This cross-partner review ensures that technical decisions consider multiple perspectives and that knowledge is shared across organizational boundaries.

+**Code Review Best Practices:**

+For Authors:
+- Perform self-review before requesting review
+- Keep pull requests focused and reasonably sized
+- Provide context in the description
+- Respond to feedback constructively
+- Update the PR based on review comments

+For Reviewers:
+- Review promptly (within 2 business days)
+- Be respectful and constructive
+- Focus on important issues
+- Explain your reasoning
+- Test changes when possible
+- Approve when satisfied with the quality

 ### Commit Guidelines